 The Otago University Advanced School Sciences Academy, or Science Academy for short, is a programme designed to introduce potentially high achieving Year 13 students to cutting edge research by means of practical projects held over two 5-day residential science camps and online support through our Virtual Academy.

 The goal of the science camps is to introduce the students to the world of science research, through a range of practical projects that will excite, challenge, inspire, and motivate them to excel in their final year of school and on their way to a possible career in science.
 By the end of the second camp students will not only have increased their knowledge of the sciences but gained practical skills, learned how to communicate science, and be familiar with the range of career options open to scientists.

-Science Academy (OUASSA) has a strong focus on analytical thinking and problem solving, the important role of communication and the way science in the 21st Century considers social and ethical concerns.
+Science Academy has a strong focus on analytical thinking and problem solving, the important role of communication and the way science in the 21st Century considers social and ethical concerns.

 Residential Science Camps